zjfong/functions-training/README.md

 ## Setup

+Here's how to use a snippet:

-1. Summon the Chrome Developer Console (Option + Command + I)
+1. Open the Chrome Developer Console (Option + Command + I)
 1. Navigate to the `Sources` tab in the Chrome Developer Console.
 2. Click on the `Snippets` tab within the Sources display.
 3. Right-click and choose `New` to create a new Snippets file.
 4. Name the Snippets File `myFunctions`.
 4. Write or paste code into the editing window and press `cmd` + `return` to run the code.

 You'll be filling in a bunch of empty function definitions.
-Type each function definition into the snippet, then add the rest of the code to make the function work.
+Type each blank function definition into the snippet, then **you write** the rest of the code to make the function work.

 After you implement a function successfully in your snippet, copy it over into the `functions.js` file.
 Unless a different behavior is specified, have the function log the answer to the console AND return it.

-When class ends, push your work to GitHub and open a pull request to the class functions-exercises repo!

 For some of the problems, you'll have to use functions or other variables supplied by JavaScript's built-in `Math` object.
 [Here is the documentation on using the `Math` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).